 See Future Offerings

-Similar to economists' portrayal of individuals making choices in the private market, political scientists can represent political agents as self-interested rational maximizers when making choices in the public market.
+Similar to economists’ portrayal of individuals making choices in the private market, political scientists can represent political agents as self-interested rational maximisers when making choices in the public market.
 This approach is usually called public choice, i.e., the use of economic tools in political science research.
-Building on the integration of rational choice theory, formal models, and statistical analyses, this course is a comprehensive overview of public choice theory and the important empirical contributions of the field to our understanding of diverse political phenomena---e.g., democratic decision-making, state formation and capacity, collective action, public goods and distributive politics, voting methods and electoral systems, political behavior, coalition governance, and interstate conflicts.
+Building on the integration of rational choice, social choice, and game theory, this course is a comprehensive overview of public choice and the important theoretical and empirical contributions of the field to our understanding of diverse political phenomena—e.g., state formation, democratic decision-making, collective action, public goods and distributive politics, voting methods and electoral systems, political behaviour, coalition governance, and interstate conflicts.
 Among other things, we will learn: 1. the extent to which the political realm differs from the economic; 2. the relation between individual self-interest and collective welfare, and; 3. how the motivations of individuals affect the outcome of their collective decision-making under different political institutions.

 Upon successful completion, students will have the knowledge and skills to:

-- use the principles of public choice theory to enhance our understanding of diverse political phenomena---e.g., democratic decision-making, state formation and capacity, collective action, public goods, voting methods and electoral systems, how political institutions constrain individual and group behaviors, among others; and
+- Use the principles of public choice theory to enhance our understanding of diverse political phenomena---e.g., democratic decision-making, state formation and capacity, collective action, public goods, voting methods and electoral systems, how political institutions constrain individual and group behaviours, among others; and;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.